Yoshihiro Togashi: Career

 Togashi's earliest published works for Shueisha include Ōkami Nante Kowakunai!! (狼なんて怖くない!!), a collection of comedy manga short-stories.
 Weekly Shōnen Jump published some of the stories prior to a tankōbon release in 1989.
-Between 1989 and 1990, Togashi authored Ten de Shōwaru Cupid (てんで性悪キューピッド), a four-volume romance manga involving the relationship between a normal, human boy and a beautiful, devil girl.
+Between 1989 and 1990, Togashi authored Ten de Shōwaru Cupid, a four-volume romance manga depicting the relationship between a normal human boy and a beautiful devil girl.

-In 1990, Togashi made a name for himself with his next series, YuYu Hakusho (幽☆遊☆白書).
+In 1990, Togashi made a name for himself with his next series, YuYu Hakusho.
 Based on his interests in the occult and horror films, the plot features the character Yusuke Urameshi, who is killed and brought back to life as an "Underworld Detective".
-The manga, which lasted 175 chapters over 19 tankōbon from 1990 to 1994, went on to sell over 78 million copies worldwide, earned Togashi a Shogakukan Manga Award in 1994, and received a hit anime adaptation.
-In 1995, he created Level E (レベルE), a science fiction-comedy manga.
+The manga, which lasted 175 chapters over 19 hepburn from 1990 to 1994, went on to sell over 78 million copies worldwide, earned Togashi a Shogakukan Manga Award in 1994, and received a hit anime adaptation.
+In 1995, he created Level E, a science fiction-comedy manga.
 Comprising three volumes, it was first published in Weekly Shōnen Jump in 1995 and ran until 1997.
 Level E was adapted into an anime television series in 2011.

 Togashi's next major manga series, Hunter × Hunter, began serialization in 1998.
 The story revolves around the protagonist Gon Freecss, a young boy searching for his father, a legendary, elite member of society called a "Hunter".
 This manga also performed very well commercially, with the first 20 volumes selling nearly 55 million copies in Japan as of August 2011.
 It has 84 million copies in circulation as of July 4, 2022.
 In 2008, Togashi tied with One Piece author Eiichiro Oda as the fifth favorite manga artist from a poll posted by the marketing research firm Oricon.

 In 2017, Togashi wrote the two-chapter manga Akuten Wars (悪天ウォーズ).
 It was illustrated by Hachi Mizuno and published in the September and November issues of Grand Jump Premium.